ietf-wg-cellar/ebml-specification/specification.markdown

 characteristics as length, endianness, and definition.

-EBML Elements that are defined as a Signed Integer Element, Unsigned Integer Element, Float Element, or Date Element use big endian storage.
+EBML Elements that are defined as a Signed Integer Element, Unsigned Integer Element, Float Element, or Date Element use big-endian storage.

 ## Signed Integer Element